lacanoid/pgddl/ROADMAP.md

 Tasks
 -----

+- split API into 3 functions:
+-- pg_ddl_create(oid)
+-- pg_ddl_drop(oid)
+-- pp_ddl_script(oid) -- this includes dependencies

+- support for other postgres objects
+-- regconfig
+-- regdictionary
+-- regoper,regoperator

 - support for other missing stuff:
 -- storage parameters
 -- tablespaces
 -- serial (alter sequence set owner column)
 -- column permissions
+-- partitions

 - improve simple tests
-- make some tests to test if what we make actually runs
+- make some tests to test if what we output actually runs
 - make some tests which compare to output of pg_dump for any sql file: test load file -> pg_dump compared to load file -> ddl_dump -> reload -> pg_dump
+- find out the minimum version of Postgres this works on
 - dump also comments on constraints, indexes, triggers, etc...
-- find out the minimum version of Postgres this works on

 - support for dumping whole schemas
 - recursive dumper which handles dependancies

-- support for other postgres objects
--- regconfig
--- regdictionary
--- regoper,regoperator
+-- rename to pg_ddlx?

 Options